Mona1Tarek/Multi-agent-Weekly-Manager/README.md

 1. Place the PDF documents you want to summarize in the `input/` directory.
 2. Modify the `schedule_text` variable in `main.ipynb` to specify your tasks and priorities for the timetable (e.g., "- Task 1: Complete project report (High Priority, 2 hours)").
 3. Run the `main.ipynb` notebook to execute the summarization and timetable agents.
-4. The summary PDF will be saved in the `output/` directory as `summary.pdf`.
+4. The summary PDF (CrewAI-based) will be saved in the `output/` directory as `summary.pdf`.
 5. The timetable PDF will be saved in the `output/` directory as `timetable.pdf`.
+6. Additionally, a LangChain-based summary PDF will be saved as `langchain_summary.pdf` in the `output/` directory.

 ## Project Structure
+- `.gitignore`: Git ignore file for excluding unnecessary files.
-- `main.ipynb`: Main notebook containing the agent setup and execution code.
+- `main.ipynb`: Main notebook containing the agent setup and execution code using CrewAI and LangChain.
+- `README.md`: Project documentation.
+- `requirements.txt`: List of Python dependencies.
+- `Documentation/`: Directory for additional documentation.
 - `input/`: Directory for input PDF files.
-- `output/`: Directory where summary PDFs are saved.
+- `output/`: Directory where summary and timetable PDFs are saved.

 ## Contributing
 Contributions are welcome!
 Please open issues or submit pull requests for improvements or new features.